Galu199/SimpleOLX/angularApp/README.md

 # angularApp

 ## How to run
-First run `npm i` and then `ng serve`, then you can open localhost:4200 in your Browser
+First run `npm i` and then `ng serve` or `npm run ng serve`, then you can open localhost:4200 in your Browser